lucaminudel/Objects-relationships-Coding-Dojo/README.md

 The goal of this exercise is to experience a different design that reduces the impact of changes to the object graph and the related objects.
 In order to use a different design,
 - invert the dependencies from the dashboard functions (On/Off status report and total cost to re-charge all the internal batteries) to the robot parts so that the robot parts have a dependency to the dashboard and not the opposite;
-- use a common interface and if needed the adapter pattern to abstract away differences between different robot parts;
+- use a common interface and, if needed, the adapter pattern to abstract away differences between different robot parts;
-- pass the dashboard to the robot parts as a visitor in the visitor pattern; let each robot part take care of passing the dashboard to the robot parts directly composed/connected so that the responsibility of navigating the object graph moves from the dashboard functions into each robot part that compose/connects another robot part(s).
+- pass the dashboard object to the robot parts as a visitor in the visitor pattern; let each robot part take care of passing the dashboard to the other directly contained/referenced robot parts,so that the responsibility of navigating the object graph moves from the dashboard functions/methods into each robot part.

 As for the previous exercise, the list below contains all the feature requests to be implemented.
 Implement one feature request at a time, without anticipating the following ones.
 Every feature request should only take few minutes to implement.